robyndahl/AdvancedPaleobiology/Lectures/faces.md

 > plot(facesGPA)
 ````

-The resulting plot shows the same data, but it has been aligned and resized to show each landmark's **centroid** and all the individual landmark variation around that centroid point.
+The resulting plot shows the same data, but it has been rotated, scaled, and centered to show each landmark's **centroid** and all the individual landmark variation around that centroid point.
+Think of the centroids as representing the **consensus shape** of the whole landmark dataset.

 ![FacesGPA](/Images/facesGPA.png)